decisionmechanics/essential-robot-framework/notes/index.md

 ### PabotLib

-- Pabotlib allows inter-process communication between parallel test processes
+- PabotLib allows inter-process communication between parallel test processes
 - Provides a shared resource mechanism, so tests can share data or manage access to limited resources
 - Includes features like locking (to prevent concurrent access to the same resource)
 - Enables data sharing between parallel tests using a central PabotLib process